SajawalHassan/reddit_clone_nextjs/README.md

 This Reddit clone is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this project according to the terms of the license.

-For further information or inquiries, please contact [maintainer's email/contact].
+For further information or inquiries, please contact me: sajawalhassan.1feb@gmail.com.